petitmi/petitmi.github.io/content/bread/20230920-data-product/index.md

 It's me - a piece of data, growing within the **data flow**.

 After my birth, I transitioned to a **remote server**, moving from a **database** to a **data warehouse**.
 Then I participated in various **analyzes**, with plenty of activities of being extracted and transformed.
-Finally, my lagacy contributes to an **online recommendation product** running in production, which operates on terminal phones.
-The product facilitates the birth of more data pieces like me.
+Finally, the legacy of my community (and of course myself) contributed to an **online recommendation product** running in production, which operates on terminal phones.
+The product then facilitated the birth of more data pieces like me.

 My community is diverse, comprising **structured data** that can be easily stored in tables, **unstructured data** such as audio and text documents, and even **semi-structured data** that combines elements of both, like email.